ONSdigital/sdc-int-mock-case-service/README.md

 Do the following steps to set up the code to run locally:
 * Install Java 11 locally
 * Make sure that you have a suitable settings.xml file in your local .m2 directory
-* Clone the census-contact-centre locally
+* Clone the sdc-int-cc-service locally

 ## Running